 .md files are gathered up and concatenated into a single file at path

 docs/README.md.
-Other possible resolution strategies could be that you keep only the contents of one of the files (see Conflict Resolution).
+Another possible resolution strategy is to keep only the contents of one of the files.
+See Conflict Resolution.

-Note that Combo transform also comes with some convenience support for conflict resolution built in (it automatically selects the
+Combo transform also comes with some convenient built-in support for conflict resolution.
+It automatically selects the

 UseLast strategy if none is explicitly supplied.
-This means that in practice you probably will rarely, if ever, need to explicitly specify a conflict resolution strategy.
+So in practice, you rarely, if ever, need to explicitly specify a conflict resolution strategy.

-As mentioned above, our 'Set of Files' represenation is richer than the files on a typical file system.
-We already stated that it allows for multiple files with the same path.
-Another way in which it is 'richer' is that the files in the set are 'ordered' (i.e. a 'FileSet' is actually more like an ordered List than like an unordered Set).
+As mentioned earlier, our set of files representation is richer than the files on a typical file system in that it allows for multiple files with the same path.
+Another way in which it is richer is that the files in the set are “ordered.”
+That is, a

-RewritePath example again, you might ask about the order the various
+RewritePath example again, you might wonder about the order in which the various

-.md files will be appended to eachother.
-This ordering is directly determined by the order of the files in the input set.
+.md files are appended to each other.
+This ordering is determined by the order of the files in the input set.

-That begs the question 'so what is that order?'.
+So what is that order?
 In general, when files are read from disk to create a

-FileSet, we can not assume a specific order.
-Yes, the files will be read and processed in some sequential order, but the actual order is not well-defined, it depends on implementation details of the underlying file system.
-The accelerator engine therefore does not guarantee a specific order in this case, it only guarantees that it preserves whatever ordering it gets from the file system, and processes files in accordance with that order.
+FileSet, you cannot assume a specific order.
+Yes, the files are read and processed in a sequential order, but the actual order is not well defined.
+It depends on implementation details of the underlying file system.
+The accelerator engine therefore does not ensure a specific order in this case.
+It only ensures that it preserves whatever ordering it receives from the file system, and processes files in accord with that order.

-As an accelerator author you should probably avoid relying on the file order produced from reading directly from a file system.
+As an accelerator author, better to avoid relying on the file order produced from reading directly from a file system.
 So it’s better to avoid doing something like the preceding

-RewritePath example above is something you probably shouldn't do... unless you do not particularly care about the ordering of all the different sections of the produced
+RewritePath example, unless you do not care about the ordering of the various sections of the produced

-If, however, you do care and want to control the order explicitly, then you can make use of the fact that
+If you do care and want to control the order explicitly, you use the fact that

-Merge will process its children in order and reflect this order in the resulting output Set of Files.
+Merge processes its children in order and reflects this order in the resulting output set of files.
 For example:

 chain: - merge: - include: ['README.md'] - include: ['DEPLOYMENT.md'] chain: - type: RewritePath rewriteTo: "'README.md'" - type: UniquePath strategy: Append

-merge).
-So in this example we can control the merge order directly (by changing the order of the merge children).
+merge.
+So you can control the merge order directly by changing the order of the merge children.

-This concludes our 'Gentle' introduction.
-This introduction was focussed on an intuitive understanding of the
+This introduction focused on an intuitive understanding of the

-<transform-definition> notation, which is used to describe precisely how the accelerator engine should generate new project content from the files in the accelerator root.
+<transform-definition> notation.
+This notation defines precisely how the accelerator engine generates new project content from the files in the accelerator root.